jessebouman/movieengine1/README.md

 Contains two functions: `home()` and `result()`.
 `home()` displays and validates the actor search form, then passes the validated search query to the result function.
-`result()` function takes the search query, performs the search, and displays the results.
+`result()` takes the search query, performs the search, and displays the results.

 ### [home/forms.py](https://github.com/sfergusond/imdb/blob/master/home/forms.py)